 It’s important to get context on this, though.
 Note down any differences in each product that might contribute to a difference in price.
 For example, if one product is priced much higher than the others, it might be due to larger sizing or premium features that other products don’t have.

-Find a tool that lets you track historical pricing for all the products you’re comparing as well.
+Find a tool (like Keepa) that lets you track historical pricing for all the products you’re comparing as well.
 Some may utilize dynamic pricing strategies, which is important to know for your competitor analysis.

 Now look through the product reviews for your competition.